 Form a steering group of staff to spread awareness and get feedback on your approach

 Before you start raising awareness about racism in your school, you need to educate your staff.
-You can start by making a small steering group, which you can expand over time.
+You can start by setting up a small steering group, which you can expand over time.

 This group should represent: